asm-products/confy-php/README.md

 #### Environment Variables

-You can load it directly into `process.env` with the key formed by concatenizing the path keys with underscores.
+You can load it directly into `$_ENV` with the key formed by concatenizing the path keys with underscores.

 ```php
 Confy\Config::env($endpoint);